The mission of the Anderson University School of Theology is to form women and men for the ministry of biblical reconciliation.

 Reflections on the AU School of Theology Mission Statement

-- Dr. Guy R. Brewer: Our Mission of Spiritual Formation [PDF]
+- Dr. Guy R. Brewer: Spiritual Formation for Biblical Reconciliation [PDF]

 - Dr. James W. Lewis: On the Horizontal Dimension of Biblical Reconciliation [PDF]